abinit/abinit/doc/tutorial/wannier90.md

 We are going to extract the Wannier functions corresponding to the four valence states of silicon.

-*Before beginning, you might consider to work in a different sub-directory as for the other lessons.
+*Before beginning, you might consider to work in a different sub-directory as for the other tutorials.
 Why not "Work_w90"?*

     mkdir Work_w90
     cd Work_w90